PramathYaji/PramathYaji/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to strengthen the security posture in an Organization, working alongside the Blue Team.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to strengthen the security posture in an organization, working alongside the Blue Team.
 ## Skills

 | Skill                                         | Associated Project         |